 Now, this court decision on HFC bans did not go down without significant backlash, particularly from the intervenors in the case Chemours, Honeywell, and the NRDC.
 In fact, it wasn’t until October of 2018 that the US Supreme Court “declined to consider a review of the DC Circuit Court of Appeals decision to block EPA bans on HFCs,” the Cooling Post reports.

-It’s suffice to say that, for now, it’s a farewell to the HFC bans in EPA SNAP Rule 20 at the federal level.
+It’s sufficient to say that, for now, it’s a farewell to the HFC bans in EPA SNAP Rule 20 at the federal level.

 EPA Proposes Revisions to EPA 608